 We commit to continuing to work with Aboriginal Australians to achieve:

 ‘A united Australia which respects this land of ours; values the Aboriginal and Torres Strait Islander heritage and provides justice and equity for all’ (Vision of the Council for Aboriginal Reconciliation).

-This Department recognises the Government apology to the Indigenous peoples of Australia on 13th February 2008 and acknowledgement of the mistreatment of those who were Stolen Generations for their pain, suffering and hurt, and that of their descendants and their families left behind.
-We applaud the Aboriginal and Torres Strait lslander Recognition Bill 2013 that paves the way for Constitutional change.
+This Department recognises the Government apology to the Indigenous peoples of Australia on 13 February 2008 and acknowledgement of the mistreatment of those who were Stolen Generations for their pain, suffering and hurt, and that of their descendants and their families left behind.
+We applaud the Aboriginal and Torres Strait Islander Recognition Bill 2013 that paves the way for Constitutional change.